-- 16. Please describe the impact of the Winter Storms on fuel costs and the expected impact on upcoming utility bills.
-Claiborne expects no increase in fuel costs or impact on upcoming utility bills as a result of this winter storm event.
-Some bills may be higher than normal due to increased usage but not due to increased fuel costs. - 17.
-Please describe any factors that limited the ability to import fuel to serve load and quantify the level of imports that were limited.
-We know of no such limitations. - 18.
+- 16. Please describe the impact of the Winter Storms on fuel costs and the expected impact on upcoming utility bills. - 17.
+Please describe any factors that limited the ability to import fuel to serve load and quantify the level of imports that were limited. - 18.
 Please indicate whether there were any fuel suppliers who failed or refused to deliver the contracted quantities of fuel during the Winter Storms.
-If there were any failures or refusal of delivery, please indicate: We know of no such situations. - a.
+If there were any failures or refusal of delivery, please indicate: - a.
 The name of the fuel supplier; - b.
-The amount of fuel that was not delivered: - c.
+The amount of fuel that was not delivered; - c.
 The generating unit(s) to which fuel was not delivered; - d.
-The reason provided by the fuel counterparty for failure to deliver; and
+The reason provided by the fuel counterparty for failure to deliver; and - e.

-- e.
 Whether or not that generating unit had to cease or curtail operations as a result of the failure of the fuel supplier to deliver contracted-for quantities. - 19.
-What are your suggestions on how to spread the fuel costs through the Fuel Adjustment Clause ("FAC") such that these costs are not incurred on a single bill?
-We have no suggestions related to this situation. - 20.
-What are your suggestions on other ways to share the risk of such effects to the FAC rather than flowing those costs through to customer bills?
-We have no suggestions related to this situation. - 21.
-How much did the price of fuel go up during the Winter Storms and for how long did it stay at those peak prices?
-We saw no increases in price. - 22.
+What are your suggestions on how to spread the fuel costs through the Fuel Adjustment Clause ("FAC") such that these costs are not incurred on a single bill? - 20.
+What are your suggestions on other ways to share the risk of such effects to the FAC rather than flowing those costs through to customer bills? - 21.
+How much did the price of fuel go up during the Winter Storms and for how long did it stay at those peak prices? - 22.
 Ultimately, who bears the risk of Locational Marginal Pricing ("LMP") changes throughout MISO?
-Throughout SPP?
-We believe the member does. - 23.
+Throughout SPP? - 23.
 Could different measures have been taken in preparation for the Winter Storms in order to prevent fuel shortages?
-If so, why were those measures not taken?
-We experienced no shortages. - a.
+If so, why were those measures not taken? - a.
 Should these measures have been taken when the Winter Storms were forecasted in weather reports?